 It’s a notorious invasive weed that is very drought-resistant, fast spreading, and can be tough to eliminate.
-Johnson grass is a tall perennial grass that has adapted to a variety of habitats ranging from old fields to wetlands, farm land, and everything between.
+Johnson grass is a tall perennial grass that has adapted to a variety of habitats ranging from old fields to wetlands, farmland, and everything in between.

 “Johnson grass is a very aggressive plant that spreads quickly through seeds and rhizomes, and competes heavily for root space in food plots and row crops.”

-The key to controlling Johnson grass in plots is to spray when it is young (less than 18 inches) and in an aggressive growing stage.
-Left untouched, it will go to seed stage and grow to five- to eight-feet tall, creating a scenario where a non-selective herbicide is your only choice.
+The key to controlling the invasive plant, Johnson grass, in plots is to spray when it is young (less than 18 inches) and in an aggressive growing stage.
+Left untouched, it will go to seed stage and grow to five to eight feet tall, creating a scenario where a non-selective herbicide is your only choice.

 Mowing is not recommended, especially if it’s in a seed stage as this will only spread seeds and encourage new growth and spreading of rhizomes.
 If you spot Johnson grass or any other unwanted invasive grasses in your plots this year, be sure to spray when they are young to get a good kill and control these unwanted plants.
 They can quickly overtake a plot and spoil your hard work.

 Another very common food plot weed in the South is the cocklebur plant.
-This problem weed is an herbaceous annual easily recognized by its prickly bur-like fruit that sticks to clothing and are most painful on accidental contact to skin.
+This invasive plant is a herbaceous annual easily recognized by its prickly bur-like fruit that sticks to clothing and is most painful on accidental contact with skin.